 For many of these children, we are their only hope

-Tragically, trauma too often consumes people’s lives, especially in childhood.
-It can tear them down socially, educationally and spiritually.
+Tragically, trauma too often consumes people’s lives and it is especially destructive during childhood.
+It can tear them apart socially, educationally and spiritually.
 Most of the children in our residential treatment centers are severely emotionally disturbed.
-For many of these children, we are their only hope, as there are very few centers that are equipped to care for them.
-We give these deserving children the treatment they need to transform their lives.
+For many of these children we are their only hope, as there are very few centers equipped to provide the level of care they need.
+We give these deserving children the types of customized treatment they need to meaningfully transform their lives.
 We believe that God has a special plan for each child, and we do everything in our power to help them discover that.